rupalekarucsd/cse15l-lab-reports/labreport3.md

 ![Image](reverseInPlaceBug.png)

 The bug made the `reverseInPlace()` method return half the elements reversed, and the second half of elements the same.
 This meant that for example array `[1,2,3`] reversed would return `[3,2,3]`.

 An input that wouldn't induce failure would be for example:

 `assertArrayEquals(new int[]{1,2,1}, {1,2,1};`

 This test would yield true even thought the program worked improperly as the method works for palindromes.
+Another example of an error inducing test would be array `[1,2]`.
+In turn the final reversedElements would return `[2,2]`.
+I was only able to take one screenshot in lab with an error inducing output, and my IDE won't allow any further testing even after 3-4 different clones into different directories etc.

 ## The fixed code is as shown below.